owenz0523/cs348/README.md

    `poetry run uvicorn backend.main:app`

 4. You can send requests to the backend at `http://localhost:8000` using a tool like Postman or curl

+### Running frontend application

+1. cd `/cs348/frontend` folder

+2. Install the dependencies with:
+   `npm install`

+3. Run the application with:
+   `npm run dev`